-I've just read "Better Eyesight with Glasses" by Bates from cover to cover.
+I've just read "Better Eyesight without Glasses" by Bates from cover to cover.
 However, I was a bit disheartened to read in Chapter 20 'Home Treatment' that: "It is absolutely necessary that glasses be discarded.
 No halfway measures can be tolerated if complete relief is desired.
 Do not wear weaker glasses and do not wear glasses for emergencies.
 People who are unable to do without glasses for all purposes (my emphasis) are unlikely to be able to cure themselves".

 Although, I was feeling a bit disheartened by this, as I found it extremely difficult to go without glasses all the time, I was surprised (but happy!) at your less strict view on the complete discarding of glasses.

 Do you recognise Bates's view on this as stated in the book? and how did you come to your more lenient (contradictory?) conclusions about leaving them off when it's convenient and having the strength progressively reduced?

 It's important to note that your quote comes from a chapter on Home Treatment, where no teacher is available.
 Usually if a person's eyesight is too poor to do without glasses (for all purposes) then they would very likely need professional guidance to help them to let go of strain without their glasses on.
 Bates was indicating that home treatment was not advised for people in this condition as they would strain too much while trying out the method.